Empirical Research on Gender Issues in the Arts, Heritage and Media...

 - Thanks to project funding by the European Commission, the ERICarts Institute and Zentrum für Kulturforschung (ZfKf), together with partners in 14 countries, were able to develop a first empirical overview in the study: "Pyramid or Pillars - Unveiling the Status of Women in Arts and Media Professions in Europe" (published in English, French and German);

-In-depth national studies were carried out in Austria (Mediacult), Finland (Finn-EKVIT), Germany (Zentrum für Kulturforschung-ZfKf) and Portugal (Observatorio das Actividades Culturais -OAC).
-The results are examined in European comparison by the ERICarts Institute.
+- Equally supported by the EU, two in-depth national studies - "Culture-Gates" (see www.culturegates.info) and "Culture-Biz" (which we currently feature at this website) - were carried out with partners in Austria (Mediacult), Finland (Finn-EKVIT), Germany (Zentrum für Kulturforschung-ZfKf) and Portugal (Observatorio das Actividades Culturais -OAC).
+The results were examined and compared by the ERICarts Institute;

 - Since the turn of the millenium, gender issues in the arts, media and heritage have also become a focal point in the jointly developed and continuously updated information and monitoring system of the Council of Europe and the ERICarts Institute: "Compendium of Cultural Policies & Trends in Europe" (www.culturalpolicies.net) - with comparative information from 43 countries.